 1. Understand How Financial Planners Charge Clients

 Not to say you shouldn’t take recommendations and check business directories, but rather than hire the first planner you find, contact multiple planners and schedule face-to-face meetings.
-This way, you can determine whether you feel comfortable with the planner and discuss your financial concerns.
+This way, you can determine whether you feel comfortable enough with the planner to discuss your financial concerns.
 Plus, this is your chance to learn how planners are paid and compare their fees.

 Fee-based financial planners, on the other hand, receive commissions from financial products they sell, such as investments and insurance policies.
 Knowing how your planner receives payment can help you choose the best professional for your budget.

 The scope of work also plays a role in how much you will pay a financial advisor.
 The more services you request, the more you will owe.
 While a financial planner can assist in every aspect of your financial life, you might limit their services to one or more aspects, at least until your income increases.

 Rather than have the planner work up a detailed financial plan covering debt repayment, retirement, savings, investments and insurance, start slow and focus on ways to build your emergency cushion or retirement account, and perhaps explore life insurance options.
 This keeps the fee affordable while taking advantage of a planner’s financial advice.